Open post

 John Jacob Astor IV, as well as his valet Victor Robins, both perished.

-However he met his end, Titanic's wealthiest victim was labeled as follows.
+However he met his end, the Titanic's wealthiest victim was labeled as follows.

 NO. 124 – MALE – ESTIMATED AGE 50 – LIGHT HAIR & MOUSTACHE.